ServiceNow/TapeAgents/examples/gaia_agent/README.md

 ## Structure
-The agent is built using the [Guidance Nodes](../../tapeagents/nodes.py), which implement the following workflow:
+The agent is built using the [MonoNode](../../tapeagents/nodes.py), which implement the following workflow:
 - Expose the set of all available actions and thoughts to the model in each prompt
 - Render the whole tape into the prompt, trimming only in case when the tape does not fit into the context window
 - Append the short textual guidance prompt that briefly instructs the LLM what to do next